When does the Atlantic hurricane season start? How long does it last?

 Residents are advised to be aware of the following potential effects:

-Source: The City of Punta Gorda shared this information before Hurricanes Helene and Milton in a Media Advisory dated 10/05/2024
+Source: City of Punta Gorda Media Advisory dated 10/05/2024 (post is no longer available online)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.